 hCG and its role in pregnancy & receiving a positive pregnancy test

-hCG, commonly Known as human chorionic gonadotropin is referred to in most cases as the pregnancy hormone.
-Women that have taken an early home pregnancy test (HPT) will tell that hCG is the hormone that you will find detected when handling the pregnancy test strips.
-The details that are found behind hCG are commonly known by doctors alone because they will understand the function and the role that will play during a woman’s pregnancy process.
-This article is going to purposely discuss hCG, its purpose, how fast it will increase in the reproductive system, and then the right time that you will be testing for pregnancy during your cycle.
+Doctors commonly know the details found behind hCG because they will understand the function and the role that it will play during a woman’s pregnancy process.
+This article will purposely discuss hCG, its purpose, how fast it will increase in the reproductive system and the time you will be testing for pregnancy during your cycle.

 The first thing that we have to understand about this hormone is that it is the one that is secreted by the placenta.
-After the egg has been implanted, ovulation will take place, and then fertilization or conception will be the next thing that will follow.
-A few days later, the egg that has been fertilized will implant in the uterus wall.
-That’s the point that will start allowing the hCG hormone to start flowing.
+After the egg has matured, ovulation will occur, and then fertilisation or conception will be the next thing that will follow.
+A few days later, the egg that has been fertilised will implant in the uterus wall.
+That’s the point to start allowing the hCG hormone to flow.
 It is produced by the pregnancy cells and placental tissues.
 The production means that hCG will have to pass through the woman’s body, and that’s why you will find it present in either urine or blood.

 The reproductive function of hCG

-Even before ovulation has taken place, what will start is the maturing of the egg in the ovarian follicle.
-The egg will be set free after the woman has ovulated and that is when the reproductive hormones will switch gears.
-Estrogen which is dominant during the early stages of pregnancy will give way to progesterone.
-The major function of progesterone is to warm the body so that there is a fertile environment for fertilization to take place.
-There is also an elevation of progesterone that will prevent menstruation from taking place, always referred to as the first sign of pregnancy.
+The egg maturing process will start in the ovarian follicle even before ovulation.
+The egg will be set free after the woman has ovulated, and the reproductive hormones will switch gears.
+Oestrogen, dominant during the early stages of pregnancy, will give way to progesterone.
+The major function of progesterone is to warm the body so that there is a fertile environment for fertilisation.
+There is also an elevation of progesterone that will prevent menstruation, always referred to as the first sign of pregnancy.

 At this stage, the function of hCG will become clear.
-It will send a message to its counterpart, the corpus luteum so that it keeps the continuous flow of progesterone.
-A decrease of progesterone during the second half of a woman’s cycle means that a woman will receive her period as normal.
-When conception and implantation have taken place, hCG that’s secreted by the placental tissue will ensure that there is continued release of the progesterone hormone by the corpus luteum.
+It will send a message to its counterpart, the corpus luteum, to keep the continuous flow of progesterone.
+A decrease in progesterone during the second half of a woman’s cycle means she will receive her period as normal.
+When conception and implantation occur, hCG secreted by the placental tissue will ensure the continued release of the progesterone hormone by the corpus luteum.

-The simple thing that occurs at this stage as we have seen earlier is keeping the body to be at a higher warmer environment so that menstruation will not take place.
-This temp should stay like that and never drop even around the date that you expected your period.
+As we have seen earlier, the simple thing that occurs at this stage is keeping the body in a warmer environment so that menstruation will not occur.
+This temp should stay like that and never drop, even around the date that you expected your period.

 When can I begin testing for pregnancy during my cycle?